carl-utter/rest-api/README.md

 ```

-*TO REMOVE AND NOT USE commitizen at all, take these "one-time" steps:*
+*REMOVE AND NOT USE commitizen for use (these are "one-time" steps):*

-1. Remove any existing yarn instances and dependencies:
+1. Remove any existing `commitizen` instances and dependencies installed by `yarn`:
 ```sh
 # first: run this command
 yarn remove cz-conventional-changelog